- What forms of payment do you accept?

 - Where can I see my account detail online?

-Log in to the Student Center on MyUNC, and click on Pay Bills/Manage Student Finances.
+Log in to the Student Center on ConnectCarolina, and click on Pay Bills/Manage Student Finances.

 Accessing Alumni Links

-- If you would like to make an online payment but your onyen (username) and password to your student account has expired, you can register for a UNC guest ID and password at this web address: https://acapps.unc.edu/account/register/alumni.
-Once you receive a UNC guest ID and password you will be able to log into your student account to make online payments.
+Alumni can access their student account activity/history, view/print 1098-Ts and make payments on their student account even after leaving UNC-Chapel Hill.
+If your Onyen (username) and password to your student account has expired, you can register for a UNC guest ID and password at this web address: https://acapps.unc.edu/account/register/alumni.
+Once you receive a UNC guest ID and password you will be able to log into your student account to view your account activity/history, view/print 1098-Ts and make online payments.

 Back to Top